-Bevoman Triathlon is the 2016-2017 USAT South Midwest Collegiate Conference Championship race, hosted by Texas Triathlon at the University of Texas at Austin.
-This third annual event will take place on April 2nd, 2017 and will serve as a great tune-up race for collegiate athletes before USAT Collegiate Club Nationals.
+Bevoman Triathlon is the 2017-2018 USAT South Midwest Collegiate Conference Championship race, hosted by and benefiting Texas Triathlon at the University of Texas at Austin.
+This forth annual event will take place on April 15th, 2018 and will serve as a great tune-up race for collegiate athletes heading to USAT Collegiate Club Nationals.

-New this year, we will be adding an open division, allowing anyone to race alongside some of the fastest collegiate triathletes in the nation at Pace Bend Park in beautiful Texas Hill Country.
+Bevoman will feature an open division, allowing anyone to race alongside some of the fastest collegiate triathletes in the nation at Pace Bend Park in beautiful Texas Hill Country.

 Where: Pace Bend State Park, Spicewood, TX (2011 Pace Bend Rd N, Spicewood, TX)

 Race: Olympic Distance Triathlon (1500m Swim, 40km Bike, 10km Run)

 Registration: Race entry is $100, or $75 for collegiate/high school athletes.
 Registration includes entry into the Olympic distance race, race morning park entry, an event t-shirt, and delicious post-race food.

 Relay: Participants may form a relay team of 2 or 3 athletes of any category/gender.
 The timing chip will be passed from athlete to athlete in the transition area.
 Team captain should register for the entire team (put additional team members in the “Team Name” box at registration).
 Cost is $130 to cover additional park entries, shirts, and food.